PayBy/botim-money-docs/demos/ewallet.md

 2. **Select an E-wallet**
    Enter the payment amount and choose an E-wallet.
-   > **Note:** *In the test environment, only PayBy is available.*
+   > **Note:** *In the test environment, only Botim Money Business is available.*

    Make sure the **PayBy app** is installed.
 You can find the APK and test account details [here](/demos/testaccount).

 3. **Complete the Payment**
-   You’ll be redirected to the PayBy app’s built-in checkout.
+   You’ll be redirected to the Botim Money Business app’s built-in checkout.
 Enter your password to finalize the transaction.